Tanjingw/academic-kickstart1/content/authors/admin/_index.md

 Working paper:

-[1] "Research on the Subjective Intention of Floating Population from the Perspective of Property Rights:Based on the 2017 Floating Population Dynamics Monitoring Survey"(with Shixi Kang) June 2021,SSCI External audit.
+[1] "Research on the Subjective Intention of Floating Population from the Perspective of Property Rights:Based on the 2017 Floating Population Dynamics Monitoring Survey"(with Shixi Kang) June 2021,SSCI under review.

-[2] “Air Quality and Resident Willingness of Floating Population: An Empirical Analysis from the Perspective of Urban and Rural Dual Economy” (with Shixi Kang) July 2021,SSCI External Audit.
+[2] “Air Quality and Resident Willingness of Floating Population: An Empirical Analysis from the Perspective of Urban and Rural Dual Economy” (with Shixi Kang) July 2021,SSCI under review.

-[3]"Study on floating population's willingness to settle down and social integration——Empirical analysis based on disordered multi-classification logistic and PSM model."June 2021，SSCI External audit.
+[3]"Study on floating population's willingness to settle down and social integration——Empirical analysis based on disordered multi-classification logistic and PSM model."June 2021，SSCI under review.

-[4]"Research on the investment intention of the main body of live e-commerce mode under the platform Incentive-Based on the perspective of evolutionary game simulation".June 2021，SCI External audit.
+[4]"Research on the investment intention of the main body of live e-commerce mode under the platform Incentive-Based on the perspective of evolutionary game simulation".June 2021，SCI under review.

 Publication: